nikhilmv/join-our-team/answers.md

-4)Write a function that rotates an array by k elements.
+## 4. Write a function that rotates an array by k elements.
 For example [1,2,3,4,5,6] rotated by two becomes [3,4,5,6,1,2].
 Try solving this without creating a copy of the array.

 <?php